English at Iver Heath Infant School and Nursery

 - to develop a love of reading and to discover different authors, cultures and genres;

 - to write fluently and independently for a range of purposes and audiences;

 - to spell and punctuate correctly according to age related expectations;

 - to use language skills across the curriculum.

 Inclusion and Diversity

-- In whole class teaching differentiation for all pupils occurs through: - well-focused and challenging questioning; - high expectations encouraging pupils to elaborate, suggest, make observations, reflect and speculate;
+- In whole class teaching differentiation for all pupils occurs through: - discussion; - well-focused and challenging questioning; - praise of individual contributions; - high expectations encouraging pupils to elaborate, suggest, make observations, reflect and speculate; - thinking time.

 - In individual, paired or group work differentiation will take place by resources, variety of tasks, response and support.